cosmos/stargate-launch/README.md

 The genesis file is available [here](genesis.json)

 ## Statesync Configuration Options

 State sync rapidly bootstraps a new node by discovering, fetching, and restoring a state machine snapshot from peers instead of fetching and replaying historical blocks.
 Requires some peers in the network to take and serve state machine snapshots.
 State sync is not attempted if the node has any local state (LastBlockHeight > 0).
 The node will have a truncated block history, starting from the height of the snapshot.

 ``` bash
 enable = {{ .StateSync.Enable }}
 ```

 Additionally, some nodes in the network must take state sync snapshots, which are configured in app.toml:

 Snapshot-interval specifies the block interval at which local state sync snapshots are taken (0 to disable).
 Must be a multiple of pruning-keep-every.

+> NOTE: Please set this value to a non-zero value.
+This is required in order for other nodes to be able to utilize state-sync.

 ``` bash
 snapshot-interval = {{ .StateSync.SnapshotInterval }}